Skip to main content

 Cremation authorization refers to the signed legal permission required before a body can be cremated.
 It is given by the legally authorized next of kin or a designated agent, and crematories will not proceed without it.

-Naming a cremation agent in advance, where your state allows it, can prevent delays and disputes among relatives later.
+Naming a cremation agent in advance, where your state allows it, is the clearest way to prevent delays and disputes later.
+Recording your wishes as part of a preneed plan or an advance directive helps ensure the right person can authorize cremation without confusion.

 See also